tomasperezdev/push-fe-ht/README.md

       This would make sure that the result array would **include** a fullName and a totalHours properties on each retrived element

-      ◻️ it "should only count hours for real dates"
+      ◻️ it "should only count hours for real dates" on the assumptions made, this test checked the result information to be accurate. **Updated** the expected values to include the new error properties\

-      Using the **expected values** from the demo json, and based on the assumptions made, this test checked the result information to be accurate\
+      Using the **expected values** from the demo json, and based

       ◻️ it "should capitalize the first letter of first and last names"\